Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_drunk_can_be_spy                        1       // Whether the drunk can become a spy ttt_drunk_can_be_hivemind                   1       // Whether the drunk can become the hive mind ttt_drunk_can_be_guesser                    1       // Whether the drunk can become a guesser
+ttt_drunk_can_be_spy                        1       // Whether the drunk can become a spy ttt_drunk_can_be_hivemind                   1       // Whether the drunk can become the hive mind ttt_drunk_can_be_guesser                    1       // Whether the drunk can become a guesser ttt_drunk_can_be_quartermaster              1       // Whether the drunk can become a quartermaster

 // Old Man
 ttt_oldman_drain_health_to                  0       // The amount of health to drain the old man down to.
 Set to 0 to disable